Scheduling periodic messages on a shared link: Modeling a C-RAN Network

-We want to send all messages, so that there is no collision in the shared link.
-In other word, we look for a way to send the messages without using buffering and hence limiting the latency of messages to the physical length of the links.
-An \textbf{assignment} is a choice of an offset for each message such that \emph{no pair of messages collide}, as shown in Fig.~\ref{fig:assignment}.
-Formally, an assignment is a function from the messages in $[n]$ to their offsets in $[P]$.
-Let \textbf{Periodic Message Assignment} or \pma be the following problem: given an instance of $n$ messages, a period $P$ and a size $\tau$, find an assignment or decide there is none.
-When an assignment is found, we say the problem is solved \textbf{positively}.
+Our objective is to send all messages so that there is no collision in the shared link.
+To do that, we can choose the offset of each message.
+An \textbf{assignment} $A$ is a function from $[n]$ to $[P]$.
+The value $A(i)$ is the offset of the message $i$.
+We say that an assignment is \textbf{valid} if \emph{no pair of messages collide}, as shown in Fig.~\ref{fig:assignment}.

+Let \textbf{Periodic Message Assignment} or \pma be the following problem: given $n$ messages of delays $d_0,\dots,d_{n-1}$, a period $P$ and a size $\tau$, find a valid assignment or decide there is none.
+When a valid assignment is found, we say the problem is solved \textbf{positively}.

-The complexity of \pma is not yet known.
-However, we have proven that, when parameterized by $n$ the number of messages, the problem is \FPT~\cite{barth2018deterministic}.
-A slight generalization of \pma, with more contention points but each message only going through two of them, as in \pma, is \NP-hard~\cite{barth2018deterministic}.
-If the shared link is not full-duplex, that is, there is a single contention point and each message goes through it twice, it is also \NP-hard~\cite{orman1997complexity}.
+It is yet unknown whether \pma is $\NP$-hard.
+However, it has been proven that, when parameterized by $n$ the number of messages, the problem is \FPT~\cite{barth2018deterministic}.
+A slight generalization of \pma presented in Sec.~\ref{sec:coherent}, with more contention points, but each message only going through two of them as in \pma, is \NP-hard~\cite{barth2018deterministic}.
+If the shared link is not full-duplex, that is, there is a single contention point and each message goes through it twice, it is also \NP-hard, since we can encode a similar non-periodic problem~\cite{orman1997complexity}.
 Hence, we conjecture that \pma is \NP-hard.

-To overcome the supposed hardness of \pma, we study it when the load of the system is small enough.
+Because we are interested in \pma when it can always be solved positively, we study it when the load of the system is small enough.
 The \textbf{load} is defined as the number of units of time used in a period by all messages divided by the period that is $n\tau /P$.
-There cannot be an assignment when the load is larger than one; we prove in this article that, for moderate loads, there is \emph{always} an assignment and that it can be found by a polynomial time algorithm.
+There cannot be an assignment when the load is larger than one; we prove in this article that, for moderate loads, there is \emph{always} an assignment and that it can be found by polynomial time algorithms.
+This kind of result is helpful when solving the following optimization version of \pma: given a set of messages, find the largest subset which admits an assignment.
+A weighted version, where the messages have different values can also be considered.
+An optimal solution to the optimization problem is a set of messages corresponding to a load of at most $1$.
+Assume we have an algorithm that always finds an assignment for an instance of load $\lambda$.
+Then, such an algorithm finds an assignment for any subset of load $\lambda$ and is an approximation algorithm for the optimization problem with approximation ratio $\lambda$.